 Subd.
 2. Election.
 A written notice, signed by at least five worshipers, stating the time, place, and object of the meeting, must be posted at least 15 days before the meeting, at the place of worship of the society.
 At the time and place fixed, if at least five worshipers are present, they shall, by a plurality vote, elect a chair and secretary.
 The chair and secretary shall together determine the qualifications of voters and receive and count the votes.
 The voters shall, by a plurality vote, elect at least three and not more than 15 members of their society as trustees, to take charge of its property and temporal affairs.
 The voters shall adopt a corporate name for the trustees and their successors.
 They may also determine the qualifications of the trustees to be chosen afterward and the religious denomination or sect to which the society will belong.
-Immediately after the meeting the chair and secretary shall sign, in the presence of two subscribing witnesses, and acknowledge a certificate stating the names of the trustees, and the name of the religious denomination to which the society belongs, if any.
+Immediately after the meeting the chair and secretary shall sign, in the presence of two subscribing witnesses, and acknowledge a certificate stating the names of the trustees elected, the name adopted for the incorporated society, the qualifications, if any, of future trustees, and the name of the religious denomination to which the society belongs, if any.